Shopify/slate/docs/index.md

 ## Getting started

 * Install Slate with `npm install @shopify/slate`
-* Create a new theme with `slate new theme theme-name` where `theme-name` will be a newly created folder
+* Create a new theme with `slate theme theme-name` where `theme-name` will be a newly created folder
-* Rename `config-sample.yml` to `config.yml` and add your [private app credentials](https://help.shopify.com/api/guides/api-credentials#generate-private-app-credentials)
+* Rename `config-sample.yml` to `config.yml` and add your private app credentials.
+[How to create a private app](https://help.shopify.com/api/guides/api-credentials#generate-private-app-credentials)
+  * **store:** the shopify-specifc URL for this store/environment (ie. my-store.myshopify.com)
+  * **theme_id:** the unique id for the theme you want to write to when deploying to this store/environment.
+Use `"live"` for the published theme
+  * **password:** the password generated via a private app on this store/environment (necessary for API access)
 * From within your new project folder in your command line, use the commands below to build, sync, and watch your local files

-> [Node](https://nodejs.org/en/) v6.2.1+ is required to fully benefit from Slate.
+> [Node](https://nodejs.org/en/) v5.3+ is required to fully benefit from Slate.
 If you want the template files without the build tools, get the latest zip here (TO DO: link).

 ## Slate commands

 ### Global
-* `slate help` - TBD
+* `slate -h` - Options available in your current directory (differs if not in a theme)
 * `slate -v` - See your current version of Slate and any dependencies

 ### Theme